John T. Chain Jr.: Air Force career

 John Chain had a wide and varied military career, serving in a number of powerful positions.
 He accrued over 5,000 flying hours (including 400 combat hours) in more than 45 different military aircraft.
 He is a master parachutist with 66 jumps, and has been awarded the Air Force Distinguished Service Medal, the Legion of Merit, the Distinguished Flying Cross, and the Bronze Star.

 Chain was commissioned as a second lieutenant through the Air Force Reserve Officer Training Corps program.
 He received his pilot wings in 1957 and then entered combat crew training.
 From 1958 to 1959 the general was an F-100 Super Sabre pilot at Toul-Rosieres Air Base in France, and from 1959 to 1962 at Ramstein Air Base in West Germany.
 General Chain then served as a flight examiner at Cannon Air Force Base, New Mexico.
 In 1964 he was assigned as a forward air controller in Fort Campbell, Kentucky.
 While there he became a master parachutist and flew Army O-1s and Air National Guard F-84 Thunderjets.

 In 1966 Chain flew combat missions while assigned to Tan Son Nhut Air Base in South Vietnam.
 He then transferred to Washington, D.C.
 From 1969 to 1970, Chain was an exchange officer with the U.S. Department of State.
 He entered the National War College in 1970 and upon graduation was assigned to Davis-Monthan Air Force Base in Arizona as deputy commander for operations.
 In 1972 he became deputy commander for logistics.

 In 1972 and 1973, Chain flew combat missions in F-4 Phantoms from Korat Royal Thai Air Force Base in Thailand.
 Upon his return to the United States in 1973, he became deputy commander for operations at George Air Force Base, California.
 In 1974 he was assigned as vice commander at Nellis Air Force Base, Nevada, where he flew as an aggressor pilot.
 He then transferred to Tactical Air Command at Langley Air Force Base in 1975 as director of fighter and reconnaissance operations.
 In 1976 and 1977 he was assistant to the commander there.

 Chain became the military assistant to the Secretary of the Air Force in 1978.
 He then served as deputy director of plans at Air Force headquarters until 1980, when he became director of operations.
 Chain was assigned as assistant deputy chief of staff for plans and operations in 1981 and became deputy chief of staff for plans and operations in 1982.
-He served as director of the Bureau of Politico Military Affairs for the Department of State from 1984 until 1985, when he became chief of staff for Supreme Headquarters Allied Powers Europe in Belgium.
+He served as director of the Bureau of Political-Military Affairs for the Department of State from 1984 until 1985, when he became chief of staff for Supreme Headquarters Allied Powers Europe in Belgium.

 On July 1, 1985, Chain was promoted to general.
 In 1986 he became commander in chief of Strategic Air Command, where he oversaw the LGM-118A Peacekeeper operations for the Reagan Administration.
 He retired from the military on January 31, 1991.